Recruiters are sales people so many people don't like them for the same reason they don't like any sales people. Here are some of those reasons.

 Some recruiters, as soon as they introduce themselves, say "I've got a great position to tell you about!".
 Then they tell you about the position and it isn't that great.

 In fact, it doesn't suit you at all.
-It's surely not a step forward so you feel that this person is either an idiot or a hustler who doesn't care about you at all and just wants to get you into a new job for his own ends.
+It's surely not a step forward so you feel that this person is either an idiot or a hustler who doesn't care about you and just wants to get you into a new job for his own ends.

 That might not be the case.
-The recruiter might just talk that way.
-But it puts people off.
+The recruiter might just talk that way but it puts people off.

 4. They come across as insincere.